wryfi/burl/README.rst

 code
 ----

-``burl`` is written in python 3 with django 2.1.
-It will probably run fine on python 3.4+ but is developed on python 3.7.
+``burl`` requires python 3.6 or newer.
 Python 2 is not supported.

 ``burl`` should run anywhere python will run, most easily on a unix-like system.

 database
 --------

-``burl`` requires a relational database.
-Technically, any of the databases supported by django should work, but officially only postgres is supported.
+``burl`` requires a postgresql 9.4+ database.

-You will need database development libraries on your system to build the postgres ``psycopg2`` module needed for postgresql.
+You will need a C compiler, python header files, and postgres development libraries on your system to build the postgres ``psycopg2`` module needed for postgresql.

 Installation
 ============